scuzzydude/asimov/asimov.md

 Linux is a public good.
 It's owned by no one.
 The source code is open-source, meaning anyone can take the source code, and using tools that are also open source, build their own version of Linux, making whatever changes they want.
 There are various licenses associated with open-source, and it's not legally the same as public-domain, but it's similar enough to use as a model.

 The value of the public good of Linux is immense.
 I've seen marketing estimates that its value is in the range of hundreds of billions of dollars.
 I don't think that really gives it justice, as they don't include the value of projects that wouldn't have been practical without Linux.
 Linux's freeness has even changed the way paid software is distributed.
-Now it's possible to prototype and develop software on most any platform for free and pay only when you launch production ready product.
+Now it's possible to prototype and develop software on most any platform for free and pay only when you launch a product.

 Linux may be the most valuable public good ever created.
 I'd compare its value as a public good to the Panama or Suez Canals, which are state-owned but their global benefit far outvalues the national revenue generated.
 Linux is completely free, and not owned by Finland or any other state.